tarwn/lessthandot-hugo/blogs/content/posts/2010-09-01-dealing-with-the-multi-part-identifier-d.md

 ---
-title: Dealing with The multi-part identifier “dbo.Table.Column” could not be bound. error in an update statement
+title: Dealing with The multi-part identifier "dbo.Table.Column" could not be bound. error in an update statement
 author: SQLDenis
 type: post
 date: 2010-09-01T22:33:18+00:00